The Great Red Dragon (Hannibal): Plot

-In a cafeteria, a man named Francis Dolarhyde (Richard Armitage) sees a TIME magazine with a retrospective of The Great Red Dragon paintings.
-Inspired by the paintings, he begins working out and has The Great Red Dragon and the Woman Clothed in Sun painting tattoed on his back.
+In a cafeteria, a man named Francis Dolarhyde (Richard Armitage) sees an issue of TIME magazine containing a retrospective of The Great Red Dragon paintings.
+Inspired by the paintings, he begins working out and has The Great Red Dragon and the Woman Clothed in Sun painting tattooed on his back.
 He shows devotion to the artwork, revealing an obsession with the paintings.

-After Lecter (Mads Mikkelsen) is arrested, he is placed on a cell at the Baltimore State Hospital for the Criminally Insane.
-Three years later, Lecter pulled the insanity defense and constantly talks with Bloom (Caroline Dhavernas), who is the hospital's new administrator.
+After Lecter (Mads Mikkelsen) is arrested, he is placed in a cell at the Baltimore State Hospital for the Criminally Insane.
+Three years later, he pulls the insanity defense and constantly talks with Bloom (Caroline Dhavernas), who is the hospital's new administrator.
 He also dines with Dr. Chilton (Raúl Esparza), who has retired and is now focused on writing novels.
-Meanwhile, Dolarhyde has been devoting even more to the paintings, to the point that he is now talking with his cleft upper lip.
+Meanwhile, Dolarhyde has become even more devoted to the paintings, to the point that he is now talking with his cleft upper lip.
 Later, he is seen naked outside a home, covered in blood.

-During a dinner, Chilton brings up the theme of "The Tooth Fairy", Dolarhyde himself, who kills families on each new moon.
-Chilton later finds from Bloom that Lecter has written an article for The American Journal of Psychiatry, which will try to discredit Chilton and all his claims.
+During a dinner, Chilton brings up the topic of "The Tooth Fairy", Dolarhyde himself, who kills families on each new moon.
+Chilton later learns from Bloom that Lecter has written an article for The American Journal of Psychiatry, which will try to discredit Chilton and all his claims.
 Dolarhyde is later seen sticking paper clips on a book, chronicling his crimes as well as Lecter's arrest and crimes.
 Crawford (Laurence Fishburne) visits a now-retired Graham (Hugh Dancy) at his new house.
 Graham is now married to a woman named Molly (Nina Arianda) and lives with her and her son, Walter (Gabriel Browning Rodriguez).
 Crawford wants Graham to help them in investigating The Tooth Fairy but Graham wants to leave the past behind due to Lecter.

 After discussing it with Crawford, Molly convinces Graham to go with Crawford and help.
 He finds a letter from Lecter, who knows about Crawford's offer, telling him not to get involved in the investigation as "it's dark on the other side and madness is waiting".
 Graham goes to Buffalo, New York in order to re-enact the crime scene with his "ability".
-Price (Scott Thompson) and Zeller (Aaron Abrams) investigate one of the bodies, discovering that the killer put broken glasses on the victims' eye in order to see himself and get a trace of the victim's eye.
+Price (Scott Thompson) and Zeller (Aaron Abrams) investigate one of the bodies, discovering that the killer put broken mirror pieces on the victims' eye in order to see himself and get a trace of the victim's eye.

 That night, Dolarhyde suffers an hallucination, which has been occurring ever since he started worshipping the paintings.
 Needing more information to think about the Tooth Fairy, Graham asks Crawford to meet Lecter.
 At his cell, Graham and Lecter greet after not seeing each other in three years.